Hinrichsta/SP25-CYBR8950/HomeAutomation/Utec-Analysis.md

 - **Vulnerability Remediation**
   - U-Tec has addressed some, but not all common Bluetooth vulnerabilities via firmware updates.
 - **Vulnerability Transparency**
-  - Previous, but addressed [CVEs](https://app.opencve.io/cve/?vendor=u-tec&product=ultraloq_ul3_bt) in Bluetooth personal area network (out of scope)
+  - Previous, but addressed CVEs in Bluetooth personal area network (out of scope) [^2]
-  - [Additional information](https://threatpost.com/smart-lock-turns-out-to-be-not-so-smart-or-secure/146091/) on CVE's since the CVE are now gone.
+  - Additional information on CVE's since the CVE are now gone. [^3]

 ## Scoring rubric
 | Device Score-Category |  Rating | Description of Ratings |